Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 Note that the way files are organized may depend on if your plugin is an **automation** or a **job**.
 Plugins can install both automations and jobs.
 :::

-Consider an example plugin: a **job** called `pireactor_relay_plugin`, which just turns on or off a PWM channel.
+Consider an example plugin: a plugin named `pioreactor_relay_plugin` that implements a _background job_ which just turns on or off a PWM channel.
 Follow the file organization here: [CamDavidsonPilon/pioreactor-relay-plugin](https://github.com/CamDavidsonPilon/pioreactor-relay-plugin).

 Here's a general directory outline of how your files should be organized for a job:

 ```
-📁 <PLUGIN_NAME>
+📁 <DISTRIBUTION-NAME (with dashes)>
 ├─ 📁 <PLUGIN_NAME>
 │  ├─ 📁 ui
 │  │  ├─ 📁 contrib